fbpx

 3. Don’t refer to them as your husband or wife.

-It is important to note that simply living apart from your partner for a certain amount of time does not automatically dissolve a common-law marriage in Texas.
+It is important to note that simply living apart from your partner for a certain amount of time does not automatically dissolve this type of marriage in Texas.

 If all three elements of a common law marriage were present at some point, it may still be considered valid.